The 48-Hour Validation: How Market Testing Saved 3 Months of Building the Wrong Thing

 Materials: Less templates, more “what do I do in this specific situation” scripts

-Most operators ignore this feedback.
-“I know what they need better than they do.”
+Most operators ignore this feedback and tell themselves, “I know what they need better than they do.”

-Wrong.
-You know what they need once you’re an expert.
-You don’t know what they’ll buy until they tell you.
+That’s wrong.
+You know what they need once you’re an expert, but you don’t know what they’ll buy until they tell you.
 Building what sells beats building what you think they should want.

 Week 1-4: Curriculum build based on paying customer input